wp-plugins/skystats/readme.txt

 * FULLY TRANSLATABLE - Translate the plugin into your own language.
 * MULTISITE COMPATIBLE - Built from the ground up to be fully compatible within a multisite environment.

-Take a test drive, but don’t miss out on these premium features when you upgrade.
+Take a test drive, but don’t miss out on these premium features when you upgrade:

 * Get access to more than 30 days of data.
 * Be able to whitelabel the dashboard.